Alopecia (fur loss) in cats

 - Eating more of less than usual.

 You know your cat best.
-If you are concerned, always book an appointment with your vet.
+If you are concerned, always contact your vet.

 Published: March 2020